juliensatti/cpdecrypt/README.md

 ## Author

-This program has been created is being made available to you by Julien SATTI.
+This program has been created and is being made available to you by Julien SATTI.

 ## Context